sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

 AVAILABLE TOOLS:
 {available_tools}

-Analyze systematically:
+Perform systematic analysis:

 1. CORE INTENT: What does the user want to accomplish?
-2. INPUT DATA: What data/content needs processing?
-3. REQUIRED OUTPUTS: What should the final result contain?
-4. PROCESSING STEPS: What transformations are needed?
+2. TASK CLASSIFICATION: What type of operation is this? (analysis, extraction, calculation, processing, etc.)
+3. DATA REQUIREMENTS: What kind of data does this task need? (numbers, text, files, structured data, etc.)
+4. PROCESSING COMPLEXITY: Is this a single-step or multi-step operation?
-5. CAPABILITY MATCH: Which available agents can handle parts of this?
+5. CAPABILITY MATCHING: Which available agents can handle this type of task?
-6. MISSING PIECES: What capabilities don't exist yet?
+6. CAPABILITY GAPS: What specific capabilities are missing and need to be created?
+7. EXECUTION STRATEGY: Should this be sequential, parallel, or conditional execution?

+IMPORTANT GUIDELINES:
+- Focus on WHAT needs to be done, not HOW to extract data (DataProcessor handles extraction)
-Be specific about agent names and realistic about what each can do."""
+- Be specific about agent names and their actual capabilities
+- Consider the user's expertise level and adjust complexity accordingly
+- Think about error scenarios and edge cases
+- Identify if the request is ambiguous and needs clarification

+ANALYSIS EXAMPLES:

+Request: "Find prime numbers in: 43, 17, 89, 56"
+→ Intent: Mathematical analysis - prime number identification → Task Type: Numerical computation
+→ Data Requirements: Array of integers
+→ Complexity: Single-step operation
+→ Available Capability: None (need prime_checker)
+→ Strategy: Sequential execution with new agent

+Request: "Extract emails and count words in this document" → Intent: Multi-step text analysis
+→ Task Type: Text extraction + counting
+→ Data Requirements: Text document content
+→ Complexity: Multi-step operation
+→ Available Capability: email_extractor + word_counter
+→ Strategy: Parallel execution of existing agents

+Request: "Analyze this CSV and create a report"
+→ Intent: Data analysis with visualization
+→ Task Type: Data processing + report generation
+→ Data Requirements: Structured tabular data
+→ Complexity: Multi-step pipeline
+→ Available Capability: Partial (may need data analyzer + report generator) → Strategy: Sequential pipeline with possible new agent creation

+Be thorough but concise.
+Focus on strategic understanding rather than data parsing."""

-ORCHESTRATOR_SYNTHESIS_PROMPT = """You are creating a final response based on ACTUAL agent execution results.
+ORCHESTRATOR_SYNTHESIS_PROMPT = """Create a natural, helpful response based on the workflow execution results.

 USER'S ORIGINAL REQUEST: {request}
 ACTUAL AGENT EXECUTION RESULTS: {results}